uta-org/jekyll-patreon/README.md

 * Supports several designs: default, fancy, minimal, streamlined, reversed, swapped
 * Supports several colors: red, green, orange, red nostripes, green nostripes, orange nostripes, blue nostripes

+> To see the possible styles && designs navigate to the assets folder where the screenshots are located

 ## Installation

 Add this line to your site's Gemfile: